Xangis/wbsrch/README.md

 The WbSrch search engine.

 # Setup

+Linux is required.
+It doesn't matter which version, but it has only been tested with Ubuntu Server.

+WbSrch requires PostgreSQL.
+The version doesn't matter as long as it's 9.x or higher.
+If you don't have it yet, install it with:

+sudo apt-get install postgresql-client-9.5 postgresql-9.5 libpq-dev

+(or whatever version your Linux distro has available)

+Postgresql should be set up for local password authentication rather than peer.
+If that doesn't mean anything to you, look up what the pg_hba.conf file is and how to configure it.

 Create a python virtual environment.
 I like virtualenvwrapper, which lets you do something like:

 mkvirtualenv wbsrch

 Then, install the requirements.
+Note that python-dev, libgeoip-dev and libpq-dev have to be installed for the requirements.txt to grab everything correctly.

 pip install -r requirements.txt

 # Database

-WbSrch requires 3 databases.
+WbSrch requires 4 PostgreSQL databases.
 They can be on the same server, or on different servers.
 They are:

 urls - Tracks the URLs to be crawled and the page-to-page links.

 indexes - Contains the compiled indexes and search logs.
 This is for the user-facing search website.

 zetaweb - Contains the page data.

+news - For news site crawling.
+Not fully implemented.

+Database configuration is stored in zetaweb/settings.py.
+Once you've created the databases, update that file with username and password information.

+When that's done you can run "python manage.py migrate" in the root of the application directory (with your virtual environment activated, of course).

 # Crawling and Indexing